Piano Sonata No. 13 (Beethoven)

-Piano Sonata No. 13 in E-flat major, Op.
-27 No. 1, "Quasi una fantasia", is a sonata composed by Ludwig van Beethoven in 1800–1801.
+Piano Sonata No. 13 in E♭ major, Op.
+27 No. 1, "Quasi una fantasia", is a sonata composed by Ludwig van Beethoven in 1800–01.

 Composition and publication

 Beethoven was about 30 years old when he wrote the sonata.
 He had already made a name for himself in Vienna as pianist and composer and was beginning to explore alternatives to the classical-era compositional procedures that he had largely adhered to during the 18th century.
 The most famous works of his "middle period", often emphasizing heroism, were yet to come.

 Beethoven's sketches for the first, second, and final movements survive, but the original autograph copy is lost.
 The sonata was published separately from its more famous companion, Op.
 27 No. 2 (the "Moonlight" Sonata), but at the same time, by Cappi in Vienna; the first advertisements for the work appeared 3 March 1802.
 Both Op.
 27 sonatas were originally titled Sonata quasi una fantasia.

 The dedicatee of the work was (as was typical of the time) an aristocrat, Princess Josephine von Liechtenstein.
 Little is known of Beethoven's relationship with her.